Filtering

 How It Works

-Go to Leads in the left sidebar.
+Go to Contacts in the left sidebar.

 • Choose one or more filters (e.g. Agent, Goal, or Tag).